Paul Volpe (mobster)

-Paul "The Fox" Volpe (/it/; 31 January 1927 – 13 November 1983) was an Italian-Canadian mobster and Toronto-based member of the Buffalo crime family.
+Paul "The Fox" Volpe (/it/; 31 January 1927 – 13 November 1983) was a Canadian mobster and Toronto-based member of the Buffalo crime family.

 Criminal activities

 Volpe was born on 31 January 1927 in Toronto, to poor Italian immigrants.
 His father, a tailor, died when he was young.
 He had a sister Laura, and four older brothers, Albert, Eugene, Frank and Joseph, who owned a car wash together, while also being involved in rackets.
 In 1959, Volpe began operating a stock fraud scheme in Toronto and Hamilton through his connection with mobsters Jimmy Luppino and Harold Bordonaro, the son of Charlie Bordonaro, until he was run out by Hamilton mob figure Johnny Papalia.
 He started making strong connections with the Buffalo crime family and other syndicates and started running a casino in Port-au-Prince, Haiti in 1963 until returning to Toronto in 1965.
 The same year, Volpe extorted stock promoter Richard Angle, who was wearing wiretaps for police.
 Three days after Volpe got married, he was sentenced to two years in jail on 21 June 1968 for extortion.
 When he was released in 1969, he started forming a formal gang that did not favour a specific ethnicity – the most notable of which were: Nathan Klegerman, who helped with jewellery theft, loansharking and stock frauds; Chuck Yanover, who was the weapons expert; Murray Feldberg, who was the loan shark; Ron Mooney, who specialized in burglaries and crooked card games; and Ian Rosenberg, who was as an enforcer.

 In August 1971, at a meeting in Toronto, Giacomo Luppino shifted control of the construction unions in Toronto from Papalia to Volpe.
 By the early 1970s, Volpe worked with Natale Luppino, son of mob boss Giacomo Luppino of the Luppino crime family, on schemes where they would be paid kickbacks from both the union and the developers for negotiating construction contracts.
 Volpe was later sponsored as a made member of the Buffalo family by Giacomo Luppino, Jimmy Luppino and Harold Bordonaro in Hamilton.
 Volpe maintained a close relationship with both the Luppino and Bordonaro families in Hamilton.
 In 1974, a Royal Commission was brought together to investigate the building industry.
 On 22 April 1977, Rosenberg was murdered for suspected collaboration with the police.